 Everybody values delicious, beautiful, perfectly cooked food.
-But even for restaurants, flavor and appearance of quality are not the most important criteria for products for sale.
-FOOD SAFETY is, and must be the very first consideration.
-It’s “shocking” to some but no matter how popular your restaurant is, no matter how high the profit margin, no matter how much your family loves you, if your food does not meet food safety requirements, you will not be popular for long.
+But even for restaurants, flavor and appearance of quality are secondary in importance to FOOD SAFETY.
+Some people find it “shocking” to discover that no matter how popular your restaurant is, no matter how high the profit margin, no matter how much your family loves you, you will not be popular for long if your food does not meet food safety requirements.

-Unlike familiar and traditional forms of cooking, sous vide processing has been specifically engineered to offer safe, scientifically confirmed, pasteurized food.
+Unlike familiar and traditional forms of cooking, sous vide processing promises safe, scientifically confirmed, pasteurized food.
 One of the primary components of the safe cooking of food is avoiding what is referred to as “the temperature danger zone.”
-Briefly explained, pathogenic bacteria (the little critters that make us sick, e.coli, Salmonella, etc.) have a number of things in common with humans and all other animals.
+Pathogenic bacteria (the little critters that make us sick, e.coli, Salmonella, etc.) have a number of things in common with humans and all other animals.

 Shocking Pittsburgh Blue

-Tender steaks prepared sous vide have captured the imagination of enthusiasts.
+Tender steaks prepared using sous vide have captured the imagination of enthusiasts.
 They come out perfect medium rare all the way through.
 So why would you shock a steak that you plan to eat right away, and medium rare, for that matter?
-As it turns out, there are different degrees of shocking.
+As it turns out, there are different degrees, different levels of shocking.

 This means you remove the bag from the bath and relax.
 It’s sealed.
 It can sit on the counter for a few minutes.
+If it’s going to be more than an hour, just leave it in the bath.
 Good Lord, if we were as nervous about the other foods that we mistreat as we are about these few moments, what kind of anxiety medications would we need?
 I hope that clarifies this middle ground issue!